tennisonliu/tennisonliu.github.io/_pages/about.md

 > In all my experiences, I found myself most productive (and intellectually stimulated) when solving **meaningful challenges** that can **positively impact others.**

 <div style="text-align: justify">
- How I envision myself achieving this goal, currently, is through by engineering biomedical devices that can help individuals with neurological disorders overcome their disabilities.
+ How I envision myself achieving this goal, currently, is through engineering biomedical devices that can help individuals with neurological disorders overcome their disabilities.
 In line with this goal, I am pursuing research opportunities in the fields of <u>machine learning</u>, <u>brain-machine interfaces</u>, <u>neural prostheses</u> as well as <u>neuromorphic computing</u> paradigms.
 </div>
 <br/>
 <div style="text-align: justify">